-For adults and children with neuromuscular and chest wall conditions such as muscular dystrophy and curvature of the spine, the outlook was bleak until relatively recently.
-Non-invasive ventilation using small portable ventilators at night, extends survival, reduces hospital admissions and improves quality of life.
+For adults and children with neuromuscular and chest wall conditions, the outlook was bleak until relatively recently.
+Non-invasive ventilation using small portable ventilators at night extends survival, reduces hospital admissions and improves quality of life.

 Even in common disorders such as chronic obstructive pulmonary disease (COPD), non-invasive ventilation can be used to improve the outcome from acute infections.
 One of our patients is a travel writer who has travelled the length of India with his small portable ventilator; another has spent time studying mountain ranges and climatology in Ecuador.